milind-bhatt/dev_world/Python for Data Science AI & Development/README.md

-# Foobar
+# Overview

-This folder contains  information I gained during the course "Python for Data Science, AI & Development" by IBM.
+This folder contains  information I gained during the "Python for Data Science, AI & Development" course by IBM.

 ## My Certifications